tterb/Atom-File-Icons/README.md

     <p/>
 <br>

-I have been using Atom as my go-to editor for a little while now and also began developing a few packages.
-And though I enjoy many of Atom's "*hackable*" aspects, looking through the files of a large projects can be tedious and it can be difficult to discern different file-types.
+I have been using Atom as my go-to editor for a little while now and even developed a few packages.
+Though, I enjoy many of Atom's "*hackable*" aspects, looking through the files of a large projects can be tedious and it can be difficult to discern different file-types.
 In response, I've created these icons to be tastefully unique, while also enabling users to navigate projects with ease.

-  I'm also currently finishing up icons for a few more file-types, so if you like these, check back soon!
+I will be creating icons for a few more file-types, so if you like these make sure to check back soon!

 <br>

   ***Note:*** If you'd like to request an icon for a new file-type, make sure to submit your suggestions [**here**](https://github.com/JonSn0w/Atom-FileType-Icons/Issues).
-I'll do my best to fulfill any submitted icon requests, but also feel free to create/contribute your own using the provided tools.
+I'll do my best to fulfill any submitted icon requests, but also feel free to create/contribute your own using the provided Illustrator files.

 <br>
 _____________________________________________________________________________________________